-In keeping with The Church Pension Fund's ongoing commitment to conserving our natural and financial resources, this year the 2018 Federal Reporting Requirements for Episcopal Churches is being offered exclusively as an online booklet.
+In keeping with The Church Pension Fund's ongoing commitment to conserving our natural and financial resources, the 2019 Federal Reporting Requirements for Episcopal Churches, Schools and Institutions is being offered exclusively as an online booklet.

-The 2018 Clergy Tax Guide also is being disseminated online.
+The 2019 Clergy Tax Return Preparation Guide for 2018 Returns also is being disseminated online.

 To access that document, please go to www.cpg.org/taxpubs.